twpayne/chezmoi/docs/HOWTO.md

   function](http://masterminds.github.io/sprig/os.html).

-First, if you are using a chezmoi configuration file template, ensure that it is non-interactive when running in codespaces, for example, `.chezmoi.toml.tmpl` might contain:
+First, if you are using a chezmoi configuration file template, ensure that it is non-interactive when running in Codespaces, for example, `.chezmoi.toml.tmpl` might contain:

 ```